potatosalad775/eqTrainer_Legacy/README.md

 ## Download and Install

+### Android
-Currently, You can download eqTrainer APK directly from [Release Tab](https://github.com/potatosalad775/eqTrainer/releases).
+Currently, You can download eqTrainer APK file directly from [Release Tab](https://github.com/potatosalad775/eqTrainer/releases).
 Publication Pending on Google Play Store.

+### iOS
+You can download eqTrainer IPA file directly from [Release Tab](https://github.com/potatosalad775/eqTrainer/releases). eqTrainer will NOT be publicated on Apple Appstore.
+You need to sign eqTrainer app with your own Apple ID.
+Use [AltStore](https://altstore.io/).

 ## Translation
 eqTrainer supports multiple languages.